 How Do You Know Your Website Performance in China?

 Fortunately, there are website monitoring tools and solutions available that can be used to bridge the gap between IT issues and user experience and business objectives.
-You can start by trying the free online website performance tools from Dotcom-Monitor.
-These tools enable you to get a quick yet effective diagnosis on your website availability and performance from different global locations, including mainland China.
+You can start by trying the free online network performance tools from Dotcom-Monitor.
+These tools enable you to get a quick yet effective diagnosis on your website availability and performance from different global locations, and includes a China Firewall Test to see how your website loads from behind the Great Firewall of China.
 The free tools include web page speed test, ping test for website availability, traceroute test for connection issues, network latency status check, and more.

 Thinking about more comprehensive solutions?
 Dotcom-Monitor also offers several monitoring solutions that give you more continuous monitoring and testing features, website and web applications to web services and IT infrastructure monitoring.
 You will be able to check and address your website issues, as well as simulate what actual visitors see when accessing your sites and applications from China, so you can optimize and fine-tune elements accordingly to enhance performance and functionality.
 And more importantly, you can set up alerts to be notified immediately when performance issues impact your pages or applications, so you can quickly find and fix any issues so more visitors aren’t impacted.